 The aim of this activity is to introduce us to one another in an interesting way.
 Many of you know each other, but we have people from multiple groups in this course, so the goal here is not only to introduce us to each other, but also to provide some new information about ourselves to people who already know us.
 I thought we should tackle this task by taking a walk down memory lane.
 That sort of trip aligns with the spirit of the course as well, which is to investigate histories and foundations.
 To introduce ourselves to one another, I would like to ask you to (a) locate a music video on youtube.com that reminds you of your childhood or teenage years, or (b) post a photo of you as a young child in the relevant Moodle forum.
 You can do both if you like, but one or the other is also fine.
 In addition to posting one or both of these artifacts, I’d like you to share a little bit about yourself.
 What do you do?
 Why are you taking this course?
 But, also, please do tell us what sort of memories the video or photo bring back.
 Aim for 5-7 sentences of text about yourself Please don’t just post a link/photo with no explanation.
 To show you an example of this task, I have completed this activity myself and posted it as a response to the discussion thread.
 A word of caution: A lot of music videos contain language and imagery which may be offensive to various groups of people.
 Please review the lyrics and watch the whole video before you post it to ensure that it is appropriate.

 Write a 300-word reflection on your blog responding to one or more of these prompts (don’t forget to put your post in the ‘LRNT 523’ category).
+In your post, feel free to quote parts of the chapter in your post to highlight specifics.
 Next, read a few responses and post one comment on the blog of one colleague aiming to use what you are reading to expand our common understanding of issues that may come up.